tomjoht/documentation-theme-jekyll/mydoc/mydoc_sidebar_navigation.md

 * Navgoco inserts an `active` class based on the navigation option that's open.
 This is essential for keeping the accordion open.
 * Navgoco includes the expand and collapse features of a sidebar.

 In short, the sidebar has some complex logic here.
-I've integrated Navgoco's features with the sidebar.html and sidebar_doc.yml to build the sidebar.
+I've integrated Navgoco's features with the sidebar.html and sidebar data files to build the sidebar.
 It's probably the most impressive part of this theme.
 (Other themes usually aren't focused on creating hierarchies of pages, but this kind of hierarchy is important in a documentation site.)

 ## Accordion sidebar feature

-As mentioned in the previous section, the theme uses the [Navgoco sidebar](http://www.komposta.net/article/navgoco).
 The sidebar.html file (inside the _includes folder) contains the `.navgoco` method called on the `#mysidebar` element.

 There are some options to set within the `.navgoco` method.
 The only noteworthy option is `accordion`.
 This option makes it so when you expand a section, the other sections collapse.
 It's a way of keeping your navigation controls condensed.